How to Win Child Custody in California – A Guide to Get Custody of Your Child

 - Misuse alcohol or drugs.
 Don’t misuse alcohol or drugs, especially when your child is present.
 Aside from providing more ammunition for the other parent, making poor choices ends up hurting your child in the process.
 Alcohol and drug use and abuse is just something else that can be documented and used against you.
 Make sure there is not even the suggestion that you are doing something that would put your child at risk.
 Being a good parent involves making good choices that protect your child’s overall wellbeing.
 Plus, the family court can order drug and alcohol testing if your co-parent presents a credible argument that you are putting the child at risk with your substance use.

 - Refuse to follow court orders and requests.
 If you want to win custody, it’s important to honor every request and order the family court makes of you.
 Don’t refuse to do anything the court is asking of you and don’t violate family court orders.
 This is your time to show how committed you are to your child.
 So if they require you to take parenting classes or seek counseling, do so immediately.
 View the court’s requests and orders as an opportunity to demonstrate just how far you’re willing to go for your child.
-The court is generally not inclined to modify orders in your favor when you are not even following the orders already in place.
+The court is generally not inclined to modify orders in your favor, for example, giving you more visitation time, when you are not even following the orders already in place.

 - Invent negative stories about your co-parent.
 This may seem obvious, but you would be surprised.
 When attempting to win custody, don’t invent negative stories about your co-parent.
 Never come up with unfounded allegations of abuse or exaggerate your co-parent’s shortcomings in order to win custody.
 Presenting the court with lies or misleading information will only come back to bite you.
 These stories will also likely hinder your chances of winning custody.
 Make sure everything you share is factual, relevant, and can be substantiated with evidence.